knetikmedia/knetikcloud-java-client/docs/UsersGroupsApi.md

 UsersGroupsApi apiInstance = new UsersGroupsApi();
 String uniqueName = "uniqueName_example"; // String | The group unique name
-Integer userId = 56; // Integer | The user id of the member to modify String status = "status_example"; // String | The new status for the user try {
+Integer userId = 56; // Integer | The user id of the member to modify GroupMemberStatusWrapper status = new GroupMemberStatusWrapper(); // GroupMemberStatusWrapper | The new status for the user try {
     apiInstance.updateGroupMemberStatus(uniqueName, userId, status);
 } catch (ApiException e) {